relsqui/cribbage-trainer/README.md

 Because it's exhaustively calculating a lot of possibilities, the script is slow, especially the first few times you run it.
 It caches results in `~/.cribbage-trainer-cache` so it gets faster over time, at the cost of storage in that directory.

 To speed up future usage, run the script with `--fill-cache` to pre-fill the cache.
 You can interrupt this and restart at any time, it won't recalculate anything already cached.

-To sacrifice the speed increase and get the storage back, delete the cache directory.
+To sacrifice the speed increase and get the storage back, use `--empty-cache`.

 ## Usage